devinkr/js-data-types/readme.md

 ```

 > Note: Other types: kebab-case, which separates words with dashes `-`s, and
 > snake case, which uses underscores.
-Use kebab case for HTML classes because
+Use kebab case for CSS classes because
-> CSS is case insensitive so camelCase could give you issues. snake case is used
+> CSS is case insensitive so camelCase could give you issues.
+Snake case is used
-> in programming languages like Ruby.
+> in programming languages like Python.

 ### Comments